Spider-Man: Into the Spider-Verse: Voice cast

 In addition to the six main versions of Spider-Man present in the film, Chris Pine is featured as the version of Peter Parker's Spider-Man native to Miles' dimension.
-Though he offers to mentor Miles, he is murdered by Kingpin following the collider's activation before he can do so.
-This version of Parker was intended to be "as competent a Spider-Man as possible" and combines elements from previous Spider-Man portrayals, but with slight differences to indicate that he is from a different universe than the others.
+Though the character offers to mentor Miles, he is murdered by Kingpin following the collider's activation before he can do so.
+This iteration of Parker was intended to be "as competent a Spider-Man as possible" and combines elements from previous Spider-Man portrayals, but with slight differences to indicate that he is from a different universe than the others.
 According to Parker's eulogy, he was a graduate student and married to Mary Jane Parker.

-Additional voices for the film include: Lake Bell as Vanessa Fisk, Kingpin's wife, Jorma Taccone as Norman Osborn / Green Goblin, a genetically enhanced mercenary working for Kingpin, Marvin "Krondon" Jones III as Tombstone, Kingpin's silent and heavily armed bodyguard, Joaquín Cosío as Scorpion, a Mexican cyborg with scorpion-like prosthectics and Post Malone (who contributed to the film's soundtrack) as a bystander in Brooklyn.
+Additional voices for the film include: Lake Bell as Vanessa Fisk, Kingpin's wife, Jorma Taccone as Norman Osborn / Green Goblin, a genetically-enhanced mercenary working for Kingpin, Marvin "Krondon" Jones III as Tombstone, Kingpin's silent and heavily-armed bodyguard, Joaquín Cosío as Scorpion, a Mexican cyborg with scorpion-like prosthetics and Post Malone (who contributed to the film's soundtrack) as a bystander in Brooklyn.
 An archival recording of Cliff Robertson from Spider-Man 2 (2004) was used for a flashback scene involving the character Ben Parker.
 Spider-Man co-creator Stan Lee appears in a posthumous cameo, as a character named Stan who sells a Spider-Man costume to Morales.
 Lord and Miller said it was important to give Lee a bigger moment in the film rather than just a passing cameo, because he was "so integral to the spirit of this movie", and the role was "extra meaningful" following Lee's death in November 2018.
 Lee's character also has several brief "Easter egg" cameos throughout the film, such as when he walks over Miles and Peter B. when they are lying on the streets of New York City.
-A young Matt Murdock from Gwen's dimension appears in an "Easter egg" cameo during Miles' final confrontation with Kingpin as the latter's alternate universe adopted son.
+A young Matt Murdock from Gwen's dimension appears in an "Easter egg" cameo during Miles's final confrontation with Kingpin as the latter's alternate universe adopted son.